Slack 22.06.25

 What’s new

-- The first message in a channel or direct message now includes a date header, so you can tell what day it is (or was).
+- The first message in a channel or direct message now includes a date header, so you can tell what day it is.
+Or was, depending.

 Bug fixes

-- Fixed: Messages that included the same custom emoji more than once with no space between them were only displaying that emoji once.
+- Fixed: Messages that included the same custom emoji more than once, with no space between them were only displaying that emoji once.
 So :emoji::emoji: was only appearing as :emoji:.
-You now receive all the emoji you desire, and no fewer than you deserve.
+You now receive all the emoji you desire, and no less than you deserve.

 Slack 19.06.20